Prague Main Train station – Practical guide, facilities & local tips (2026)

 There are a couple of public toilets – the main one is opposite the left luggage office.
 You need to pay to enter (last time I’ve checked it was around 20 CZK).
 It’s worth mentioning that they also have showers there (for an extra cost), which I think it it’s great if you are travelling on the trains for a while and haven’t reached your destination or accommodation yet!

-Extra tip – if you are catching a train and you are either short of money or time, wait until you get on the train.
+My local tip – if you are catching a train and you are either short of money or time, wait until you get on the train.
 The toilets are reasonably equipped with everything you need (water, paper towels etc) and they are free.

 There are 7 platforms at the Main Train Station, but they are often divided into South and regular number.